ekedonald/Implementing-Wordpress-Website-with-LVM-Storage-Management/README.md

 ### Step 5: Provision a Database Server EC2 Instance

 ### Step 6: Create and Attach 3 Elastic Block Store Volumes to the Database EC2 Instance

 ### Step 7: Install MySQL on the Database Server

-### Step 8: Configure the Database Server to work with Wordpress
+### Step 8: Configure the Database Server to work with WordPress

 ### Step 9: Configure Wordpress to connect to the remote Database Server